-BYOU Magazine featured Kat McNamara as our February-March 2013 cover story (Kat McNamara: Beauty + Brains + A Whole Lot More!) and also features her column “Kat’s Korner” in every issue where she gives empowering advice to our readers!
+BYOU Magazine featured Kat McNamara as our Love Yourself cover story (Kat McNamara: Beauty + Brains + A Whole Lot More!) and also features her column “Kat’s Korner” in every issue where she gives empowering advice to our readers!
 You’ll recognize Kat from her roles on many Disney Channel shows, co-starring as “Myra” in the Disney Channel Original Movie Girl vs. Monster alongside Olivia Holt, co-starring in the anti-bullying movie Contest (check out her video and interview below with co-star Kenton Duty!), in the MTV series Happyland, “Sonya” in Maze Runner: The Scorch Trials, and as “Clara Fray” in the new Freeform show Shadowhunters!

 Kat is also an ambassador for Stomp Out Bullying and the Cartoon Network’s STOP BULLYING: SPEAK UP campaign, and tells us that both groups have help lines and resources to help kids, teens, parents, and educators on what they can do to stop bullying.
 Below, Kat discusses bullying in this article she wrote exclusively for BYOU Magazine…